nfps-dev/nfp-examples/README.md

 	 yarn dev
 	 ```

-    > While developing, you can use `yarn watch` to automatically reload on file changes
+    > While developing, you can use `yarn watch:dev` to automatically reload on file changes

 5. Deploy the app to chain